sparkflows/sparkflows-docs/docs/tutorials/data-science/bike-rental-prediction.rst

 GBTRegression
 --------------

-It validates held out test sets in order to know about high confidence using GBTRegression Node.
+It validates held out test sets in order to know about high confidence using the GBTRegression Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^